vercel/terraform-provider-vercel/docs/resources/project.md

 Required:

 - `password` (String, Sensitive) The password that visitors must enter to gain access to your Preview Deployments.
+Drift detection is not possible for this field.

 Optional: